tzwenn/ubuntu-latex-fonts/README.md

 This project enables you to use the original [Ubuntu Font Familiy](http://font.ubuntu.com) with LaTeX2e.

-Available fonts are Ubuntu Regular, Light and Medium (all version 0.71.2).
+Available fonts are Ubuntu Regular, Light, Medium and Condensed (as of version 0.80).
 They can be modified using the common `\textit` and `\textbf` commands.
 Please mind, that Light and Medium don't come with an own bold shape.
 Medium and Ubuntu Bold are used as fallbacks.
+There is no such thing for Ubuntu Condensed, it will always come by its default shape.

 [![Flattr this](http://api.flattr.com/button/flattr-badge-large.png")](http://flattr.com/thing/275508/Ubuntu-LaTeX-Fonts)